Grundkurs/LTBL2/README.md

 II.
 You can compile the library using CMake.
     in Windows, using mingw-w64-Compiler you should
-	go into the LTBL2/bin Folder and type:
+	go into LTBL2/<compilation folder> and type:
 	```
 	cmake .. -G "MinGW Makefiles"
 	mingw32-make